ibm-cloud-docs/dr-automation-powervs/command-reference.md

 `--guid` (string)
 :   The global unique identifier of the service instance.

-`--location-id` (string)
-:   The location or data center identifier where the service instance is deployed.

-`--machine-type` (string)
-:   The machine type used for deploying orchestrator.

 `--orchestrator-ha` (bool)
 :   Indicates whether the orchestrator High Availability (HA) is enabled for the service instance.

-`--orchestrator-location-type` (string)
-:   The cloud location where your orchestator need to be created.

-`--orchestrator-name` (string)
-:   The username used for the orchestrator.

-`--orchestrator-password` (string)
-:   The password that you can use to access your orchestrator.

-`--orchestrator-workspace-id` (string)
-:   The unique identifier orchestrator workspace.

-`--orchestrator-workspace-location` (string)
-:   The location of the orchestrator workspace.

 `--proxy-ip` (string)
 :   Proxy IP for the Communication between Orchestrator and Service broker.